Lincoln County, Oklahoma Demographics 2026

 Economy, Income & Housing

 The median household income in Lincoln County is $59,425.
 This is 7% lower than the state median of $63,603.
-Compared to the national median of $78,538, household income here is 24% lower.
+It is also 24% lower than the national median of $78,538.
 The poverty rate stands at 16.5%.
 This is 8% higher than the state poverty rate of 15.3%.
 The unemployment rate is 3.6%.
 This is 27% lower than the state rate of 4.9%.
 The median home value is $152,000.
 Housing costs are 18% lower than the state median of $185,900.
 With a home-value-to-income ratio of just 2.6x, Lincoln County is one of the most affordable housing markets in the area.
 80.3% of occupied housing units are owner-occupied.
 This homeownership rate is 22% higher than the state average of 65.8%.

 Race & Ethnicity